This bank manager quit his job and loves new life

 I also used to own a platinum AMEX credit card that came with a sizable annual fee of $ 500.
 When I put the card on the table, it was definitely a welcome opportunity to talk.
 I originally applied for the card for its travel services, including access to private airport waiting areas.
 But I also wanted to experience what such a status feels like.
 The corporate culture rewards those who adapt and baffles those who don’t.
 When Bateman was asked by his fiancée why he didn’t just quit, he replied, “Because I want to belong.”

-After two charge cycles, I decided that the $ 500 charge for the status symbol was no longer worth it and canceled the card.
+After two fee cycles, I decided that the $ 500 fee for the status symbol was no longer worth it and canceled the card.
 I found another AMEX card with no annual fee that I knew was a more financially sensible choice for me.

 Resigning saved me from being myself